KomalRangoonwala/wordpress-plugin-contributors/README.md

 # wordpress-plugin-contributors
 A WordPress plugin that displays a list of contributors on posts.
 # Demo
-Click this link to view demo of this [here](http://logicalartstudio.000webhostapp.com/)
+Click [this](http://logicalartstudio.000webhostapp.com/) link to view demo of this plugin.